Pavelius/eob2/README.md

 ## Release

-Currently release is here (https://github.com/Pavelius/eob2/blob/master/install/win32.zip)
+Recent release is [here](https://github.com/Pavelius/eob2/blob/master/install/win32.zip).
+Or you can compile and build this project.

 # How to play
 We try to follow original rules of advanced dungeon and dragons second edition.